 — John Gardner

 Every day psychotherapists are called upon to relieve and give meaning to human suffering.
 Have you ever asked yourself if you’re hosting a Self-Pity Party?
 Are you the only guest.
 If you’re the host and the only guest, you might want to ask yourself if your self-pity is working for you or against you.
 I think taking pity on oneself is completely natural.
 Because humans have a negativity bias, we generally tend to focus on what’s working against us, not for us.
-Our negativity bias is thought to have evolved from our primitive ancestors which live on in our reptilian brain (see image below).
+Negativity bias is thought to be an adaptive evolutionary function (Cacioppo & Berntson, 1999; Vaish et al., 2008; Norman et al., 2011).

-It’s very common for us humans to go about our day to day existence planning for the best outcome or worrying about undesirable outcomes so they can be avoided.
-Natural, right?
-Just like our ancestors were ‘on guard’ for predators, poisonous plants, destructive weather – danger.
+It’s natural for us to plan for the best outcome and simultaneously worry about undesirable outcomes, and we worry about these things in an attempt to avoid them.
+Our ancestors were ‘on guard’ for predators, poisonous plants, destructive weather – danger.
 In present day society, we no longer have to be so vigilant about such things.
-In contrast(though we still have to worry about danger in our environment) we also worry about how we’re perceived by our peers, our finances, our health, fairness and justice, discrimination, the unknown etc. Because we live our lives in a mental state of vigilance, it’s relatively easy to take notice of all the things that are going ‘wrong’, and we may fall into victim mentality or self-pity.
+In contrast, we tend to worry about how we’re perceived by our peers, our finances, our health, fairness and justice, discrimination, the unknown etc. Because we live our lives in a mental state of vigilance, it’s relatively easy to take notice of all the things that are going ‘wrong’ or could potentially go ‘wrong’, and we may fall into victim mentality or self-pity.
 It can be a gradual process.

-Self-pity can be a form of control.
-If we feel we have control over our own suffering, then the hardships that come existing may feel less threatening or uncontrollable.
-It’s as though we are preparing ourselves for more inevitable pain.
+Self-pity can be a form of mental control.
+If we feel we have a perceived sense of control over our own suffering, then the hardships we experience, or foresee to experience, may feel less threatening or out of our control.
+It’s as though we are preparing ourselves for inevitable pain.
 I remember working with a 16 year old who was contemplating with me why she was always so critical of herself, especially of her body.
 We discussed this.
-I posed the possibility that maybe it was safer for her to judged by herself before anyone else could.
-It was kind of like a preemptive, so when the situation presented itself, she would be able to say to her cruel, judgmental peers, “Yeah, well I already knew I was pathetic, so take that”.
+I posed the possibility that maybe it was safer for her to be judged by herself, before anyone else could judge her.

-No one is likely to own up to feeling self-pity.
-And yet, if we are honest, we’ve all experienced it, and it can linger for a long time.
-It’s understandable.
-It reflects the paradoxical necessity of having to look after ourselves, of having to be on our side and take responsibility (The School of Life, retrieved September 9, 2020).
+Generally, people don’t want to admit that they are negative or have a victim mentality.
+And yet, if we are honest, we’ve all experienced it.
+It can linger for a long time.
 Just recently, I was with my fellow peers discussing the concept of self-pity.
-It was said that the ‘poor me’ mentality generally keeps us in a state of perpetual self-pity and self-destructive behaviour – just plain misery.
+They agreed that the ‘poor me’ mentality keeps us in a state of perpetual self-pity and self-destructive behaviour.
 Self-pity keeps us stuck.
 I think it’s important to ask yourself if you play the self-pity card to get sympathy or compassion from others, or perhaps it’s protecting you from the harsh judgments of others.
-Perhaps if you have the attitude “woe is me”, it keeps you safe from having to try at anything.
-Remember, there are no losers is life.
-Horrible word.
-There are only learners.
-There are as many reasons why someone would use self-pity as a defense mechanism as there are people.
+Perhaps if you have the attitude “woe is me”, it keeps you safe from possible ‘failure‘.
+In an attempt to change the way you think, try to replace the word ‘failure’ with ‘feedback’ or ‘learning’.
+We don’t call a child a failure if they’re learning to walk and keep falling down.
+Their mind and body are learning, and they’re not in competition with anyone else.

 - Practice gratitude daily.
 You can make a list int the morning or before you go to be.
 You can make a mental note throughout the day when something works in your favour e.g., Say thank you (to yourself) if the weather’s nice, or if you slept with a roof over your head, or you didn’t have to worry about where your next meal was coming from, or spending time with someone you care about.
 I like to say thank you every time I drink a cup of coffee, and when arrive at my destination without being in a car accident.